-\np One starting point to what we do here is work of Brion, \cite{Bri}, building on previous work of Atiyah, \cite{Atiyah}, Mukai, \cite{Muk78}, and others.
-For precise statements, as in \cite{Bri}, we say that a $\PP^{r-1}$-bundle, or equivalently a rank $r$ Severi-Brauer variety, over $A$ is \emph{homogeneous} if it is invariant under pullback by all translations of elements of $A$.
-Furthermore, a homogeneous $\PP^{r-1}$-bundle is \emph{irreducible} if it contains no nontrivial (proper) homogeneous subbundle.
+As in \cite{Bri}, we say that a Severi-Brauer variety over $A$ is \emph{homogeneous} if it is invariant under pullback by all translations of elements of $A$.
+A homogeneous Severi-Brauer variety is \emph{irreducible} if it contains no nontrivial proper homogeneous subbundle.
+In Section \ref{proof:Brion:thm}, we give a complete proof of the following result which was observed by Brion.
+It applies earlier work of Berkovich \cite{Berkovich:1972}.